Escape from Tomorrow: Plot

 On the last day of his family's vacation at Walt Disney World, blue-collar worker Jim White gets fired for an unknown reason, during a phone call with his boss at the Contemporary Resort Hotel.
 Refusing to ruin the vacation, Jim keeps it to himself.
 The family leaves their hotel room and takes the monorail to the park alongside two French teenage girls, Isabelle and Sophie, who pique Jim's interest, unbeknownst to his wife Emily, and their two children Elliot and Sara.

-During the rides, Jim has a series of bizarre and disturbing hallucinations, such as the faces of animatronic characters warping and taking on evil appearances, and his family verbally abusing him.
+During the rides, Jim has a series of bizarre and disturbing hallucinations, such as the faces of Audio-Animatronic characters warping and taking on evil appearances, and his family verbally abusing him.

 After an argument with Emily, Jim takes their children to various Disney park rides, while pursuing Sophie and Isabelle.
 Later on, he meets a mysterious woman, who uses her necklace to hypnotize him, making him black out and wake up to her raping him.
 She informs him that the parks' wholesome, costumed princesses are actually part of a secret prostitution ring that services rich Asian businessmen and that the turkey legs sold in the park are actually emu meat.

 Jim's attempts to meet Isabelle and Sophie are noticed by Emily, causing tension between her and Jim, even when they go further with the children to Epcot.
 After Emily and Elliot return to the hotel following an argument with Jim resulting in her slapping Sara, Sophie approaches and invites Jim to come with her and Isabelle.
 When Jim refuses, Sophie spits in his face and walks off.
 Jim notices that Sara has disappeared and frantically searches for her, until the park guards use a taser to knock him unconscious.